peterkeller/peterkeller.github.io/_posts/2016-02-27-hadoop-docker-macos.md

 ## Step 4: Init enviromental parameters

-Init the Docker specific enviromental parameters in the shell where do you will build the Docker image:
+Init the Docker specific environmental parameters in the shell where the Docker image will be built:

 {% highlight sh %}
 > eval "$(docker-machine env default)"